Resource Spotlight: The UNE Library!

 Essentially, I help make our Library resources more accessible by educating students around the best ways to use them, and presenting that information in different ways.

-Chat is a new feature on the Library Services web page – can you talk about that?
+Chat is a popular feature on the Library Services web page – can you talk about that?

 Chat is a popular feature

-Chat is a new feature, and it’s been a hit with students.
+Chat was a new feature that we introduced in 2019, and it’s been a hit with students.
 It’s a quick and easy way to get access to a librarian.

 Right now we’re trying to determine how to provide the best coverage possible.
 We try to have consistent coverage on evenings and weekends, to extend our reach to our online students, who mostly work full time, and are likely doing their homework then.